 You are probably wondering why would you want to follow those people if they are not in your industry?
 I say diversify.
 Don’t follow only the people you think can use your service.

 Basically, throw your net wide.
 Start following at least fifteen to twenty people a day.
 Eventually, they will follow you back.
 Keep in mind that if they don’t, that’s okay.
 Once you become better versed with using Twitter you can always use a tool to find out who is following you or not and remove them if you want.
 The goal here is to fill your Twitter feeds with posts that you can engage in.
 Engage your readers with valuable information.

-When should you Re-Twitter a message?
+When should you Re-Twit a message?

 RT, or re-twitting, simply means to repost someone else’s post, because it could add value to your followers.
 My suggestion is to sit back and observe for the first week.
 Spend at least thirty minutes to an hour on Twitter.
 Read and explore some of the links.
 Eventually you will get the hang of it.
 And please do not RT without look at what it is.
 You never want to get caught promoting or pushing something you do not agree with.

-RT looks like this:
+RT looks like the image on your right.

 What should you post?

 The posts will initially look like a bunch of useless information, but once you get settled and start watching the feed, you will see some things that interest you.
 Again, this is merely a suggestion and not the ultimate word.
 You don’t have to post every five minutes, nor should you post things like, “eating a peanut butter sandwich” when you’re using Twitter as a form of business communication.
 You see, the “what are you doing” box above the text is misleading.

 Things I have been suggesting are to post relevant information of the day to start with.
 Some places to get some great feeds are Alltop or Popular urls.
 Here you can find information that varies from technical to gardening.